ikukee/E-bakwit/README.md

 The main purpose of this project is mainly to provide an efficient and convenient evacuee logging and relief distribution assistance web-based system for the local government of Naga’s City Social Welfare and Development Office to assist them in disaster evacuation endeavors.

 # PROJECT MEMBERS
-PAUL VINCENT LLESOL
+Markup : * PAUL VINCENT LLESOL
-JAMES MATHEW JUNTADO
+* JAMES MATHEW JUNTADO
-ROMEO PANIS II
+* ROMEO PANIS II

 # DEPENENCIES
 [* POSTGRESQL](https://www.postgresql.org/)https://www.postgresql.org/